ArkEcosystemArchive/docs-legacy/docs/tutorials/node/README.md

 ---
-title: Ark Node
+title: ARK Node
 ---

-# Ark Node Recipes
+# ARK Node Recipes

-This section of the Ark Ecosystem tutorials is dedicated to helping you setup and secure your own node on the Ark blockchain.
+This section of the ARK Ecosystem tutorials is dedicated to helping you setup and secure your own node on the ARK blockchain.